brianwx5/NaiveTicket/README.md

 ### Exercise 2.42
 Give the class two constructors.
 One should take a single parame- ter that specifies the price, and the other should take no parameter and set the price to be a default value of your choosing.
 Test your implementation by creating machines via the two different constructors.

+### Exercise 2.43
+Check that the behavior we have discussed here is accurate by creating a TicketMachine instance and calling insertMoney with various actual parameter values.
+Check the balance both before and after calling insertMoney.
+Does the balance ever change in the cases when an error message is printed?
+Try to predict what will happen if you enter the value zero as the parameter, and then see if you are right.

+	* The balance does not change when you put a zero or negative number, which is what we want.
+It passes the validation 		test.
+If zero is the input, an error message will pop up.

+### Exercise 2.44
+Predict what you think will happen if you change the test in insertMoney to use the greater-than or equal-to operator: if(amount >= 0)
+Check your predictions by running some tests.
+What difference does it make to the behavior of the method?

+	* By adding a greater-than or equal-to operator, the zero will be added to the balance and an error message will not 	       pop up.

+### Exercise 2.45
+In the shapes project we looked at in Chapter 1 we used a boolean field to control a feature of the circle objects.
+What was that feature?
+Was it well suited to being controlled by a type with only two different values?

+	* This was used for the visibility feature.
+It is well suited for this situation because there is only two options.
+### Exercise 2.47
+After a ticket has been printed, could the value in the balance field ever be set to a negative value by subtracting price from it?
+Justify your answer.

+	* There is a check to prevent a negative value from happening with an if statement.

+### Exercise 2.48
+So far we have introduced you to two arithmetic operators, + and –, that can be used in arithmetic expressions in Java.
+Take a look at Appendix D to find out what other operators are available.

+	* There is also * , / , and %.

+### Exercise 2.49
+Write an assignment statement that will store the result of multiply- ing two variables, price and discount, into a third variable, saving.

+	* saving = price * discount;

+### Exercise 2.50
+Write an assignment statement that will divide the value in total by the value in count and store the result in mean.

+	* mean = total / count;

+### Exercise 2.51
+Write an if statement that will compare the value in price against the value in budget.
+If price is greater than budget then print the message ‘Too expensive’, otherwise print the message ‘Just right’.

+	* if(price >budget) {System.out.println("Too Expensive");}
+		else {System.out.println("Just Right");}

+### Exercise 2.52
+Modify your answer to the previous exercise so that the message if the price is too high includes the value of your budget.

+	* if(price >budget) {System.out.println("Too Expensive because your budget is $ " + budget);}
+		else {System.out.println("Just Right");}

+### Exercise 2.53
+Why does the following version of refundBalance not give the same results as the original? public int refundBalance()
+  {
+balance = 0;
+      return balance;
+  }
+What tests can you run to demonstrate that it does not?

+	* In this version, you only return a balance of 0.

+### Exercise 2.54
+What happens if you try to compile the TicketMachine class with the following version of refundBalance? public int refundBalance()
+  {
+      return balance;
+balance = 0; }
+What do you know about return statements that helps to explain why this version does not compile?

+	* You will get an "Unreachable Statement" error because anything after a return will not be read.

+### Exercise 2.55
+Add a new method, emptyMachine, that is designed to simulate emptying the machine of money.
+It should both return the value in total and reset total to be zero.

+	* public int emptyMachine() {
+		int empty = total;
+		total = 0;
+		return empty; }

+### Exercise 2.56
+Is emptyMachine an accessor, a mutator, or both?

+	* emptyMachine is a mutator mutating the variables.

+### Exercise 2.57
+Rewrite the printTicket method so that it declares a local variable, amountLeftToPay.
+This should then be initialized to contain the difference between price and balance.
+Rewrite the test in the conditional statement to check the value of amountLeftToPay.
+If its value is less than or equal to zero, a ticket should be printed, otherwise an error message should be printed stating the amount still required.
+Test your version to ensure that it behaves in exactly the same way as the original version.

+	* public void printTicket()
+	{
+ 	int amountLeftToPay = price - balance;
+ 	if(amountLeftToPay <= 0) {
+ 		// Simulate the printing of a ticket.
+ 		System.out.println("##################");
+ 		System.out.println("# The BlueJ Line");
+ 		System.out.println("# Ticket");
+ 		System.out.println("# " + price + " cents.");
+ 		System.out.println("##################");
+ 		System.out.println();

+ 		// Update the total collected with the price. total = total + price;
+ 		// Reduce the balance by the prince. balance = balance - price;
+ 		}
+ 	else {
+ 		System.out.println(
+ 		(amountLeftToPay) + " more cents is required.");
+ 		}

 Work all Exercises from 2.19 to 2.58 that are **NOT** marked *Challenge exercise*.
 READ upto and INCLUDING section 2.15 of this chapter.